Capitol Planning Region, Connecticut

 The Capitol Planning Region is a planning region and county-equivalent in the U.S. state of Connecticut.
 As of the 2020 census, the population was 976,248, and was estimated to be 991,508 in 2024, making it the most populous planning region in Connecticut.
 Its county seat and the largest city is Hartford, the state capital.
-The county was named after the state's capital city, Hartford.

 It is served by the coterminous Region Council of Governments (CRCOG).
 In 2022, planning regions were approved to replace Connecticut's counties as county-equivalents for statistical purposes, with full implementation occurring by 2024.

 History

 The Capitol Planning Region was established in 2013.

 Geography

 According to the United States Census Bureau, the planning region has a total area of 1046.186 sqmi, of which 1027.354 sqmi is land and 18.832 sqmi (1.80%) is water.
 It is the largest planning region in Connecticut by total area.

 Demographics

 As of the 2023 American Community Survey, there are 389,086 estimated households in Capitol Planning Region with an average of 2.41 persons per household.
 The planning region has a median household income of $91,541.
 Approximately 9.8% of the planning region's population lives at or below the poverty line.
 Capitol Planning Region has an estimated 65.9% employment rate, with 41.5% of the population holding a bachelor's degree or higher and 91.2% holding a high school diploma.